SeanFenech/FLARE/UserManual.md

 ### Stages of use
 1. Setting up the environment specified below
-2. Setting up /toolname
+2. Setting up FLARE
-3. Running the target application with /toolname
+3. Running the target application with FLARE
 4. Verifying the target application
 5. Renewing the key